sirno/misosoup/README.md

 # MiSoS(oup)

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)
 [![PyPI version](https://badge.fury.io/py/misosoup.svg)](https://badge.fury.io/py/misosoup)

-Minimal Supplying Community Search (`misosoup`) is a command line tool that searches for minimal microbial communities --- where every member is required for the community to persist in a medium. `misosoup` can be used for two major
+Minimal Supplying Community Search (`misosoup`) is a command line utility designed to search for minimal microbial communities, wherein every member is essential for the community's persistence within a given medium.
+Its primary functions include:

-objectives: (1) Find minimal communities in a given medium or (2) Find minimal _supplying_ communities in a medium; where every member is required for growth of a strain / species of interest (focal strain).
+- Identifying minimal communities within a specified medium.
+- Identifying minimal "supplying" communities within a medium, where each member is crucial for the growth of a focal strain or species of interest.

-As input `misosoup` takes a set of genome-scale metabolic models; one for each strain / species that will be considered as potential community member.
-The tool will then execute a series of constraint-based optimizations to find minimal communities.
-For the computation of the solutions it is assumed a metabolic steady-state (as in Flux Balance Analysis) but no optimization criteria are required (although can be optionally applied).
-Once computed, community members, their respective growth rates and there metabolic consumption and secretion will be reported in a human-readable and parseable format.
+To utilize "misosoup," users provide a set of genome-scale metabolic models, each representing a potential member of the community.
+The program then employs constraint-based optimizations to determine minimal communities.
+These optimizations assume a metabolic steady-state, akin to Flux Balance Analysis, without necessitating specific optimization criteria (though they can be optionally applied).

+Once computations are complete, "misosoup" outputs information about community members, their respective growth rates, as well as their metabolic consumption and secretion, presented in a format both readable by humans and parseable by software.

 ## Details